-Key Issue Requiring a Sub-regional Approach - Protecting Internationally Important Wildlife Sites
+Protecting Internationally Important Wildlife Sites

-- 4.32 There are two internationally important wildlife sites in the District and a number of others in the surrounding area.
-These sites form part of a European Union-wide network known as 'Natura 2000' (N2K) which plays a key role in maintaining Europe's biodiversity. - 4.33 The challenge for the District Council is to ensure that these sites are not harmed, either directly or indirectly, by development proposed in Development Plan Documents.
-This challenge is achieved through the on-going assessment of the emerging plan, taking into account the special interest features of the European sites, their vulnerabilities, current condition, and requirements to meet their conservation objectives.
+- 3.37 There are two internationally important wildlife sites in the District and a number of others in the surrounding area.
+These sites form part of a European Union-wide network known as 'Natura 2000' (N2K) which plays a key role in maintaining Europe's biodiversity.
+This is discussed in more detail in the Environment Background Paper 2013. - 3.38 The challenge for the District Council is to ensure that these sites are not harmed, either directly or indirectly, by development proposed in the Local Plan. - 3.39 This challenge is achieved through the on-going assessment of the emerging plan, taking into account the special interest features of the European sites, their vulnerabilities, current condition, and requirements to meet their conservation objectives.
 The Council will only pursue options where it can be demonstrated that any such options will not result in adverse effects upon the integrity of European sites, either within or outside the District.